OpulentiaAI/open-competitor/app/components/meal/README.md

 # MealOutpost - E-Commerce Customer Journey System

-A comprehensive meal ordering system built for **MealOutput SuperAgent** (formerly Genspark), specifically designed for **mealoutpost** to provide a seamless customer journey from discovery to purchase.
+A comprehensive meal ordering system built for **MealOutpost SuperAgent** (formerly Genspark), specifically designed for **mealoutpost** to provide a seamless customer journey from discovery to purchase.

 ## 🎯 Overview